My Past Science Tours

 Thursday, 11 October 2007

-After a farewell lunch, we reluctantly traveled to the airport of our choice for the journey home, there to organise our photographs and relive our memories.
+After a farewell lunch, we reluctantly travelled to the airport of our choice for the journey home, there to organise our photographs and relive our memories.